ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 4.1 Simulation scenarios
 ------------------------

 To measure the impact of Isatuximab, we will simulate two scenarios, a baseline scenario and an alternative scenario, outlined below.
-The underlying health state of each simulant will be measured at each 28-day time step and the probability that each simulant is treated will be dependent on the coverage stated in that scenario.
+The underlying health state of each simulated individual (“simulant”) will be measured at each 28-day time step and the probability that each simulant is treated will be dependent on the coverage stated in that scenario, as well as the simulant’s cytogenetic risk level, RI, age, sex, and race/ethnicity.

 `We might stratify the treatment covearge rates by simulant’s cytogenetic risk level, age, sex, and race/ethnicity if Flatiron data support us to do so.`

-**Baseline** The baseline scenario will project GBD 2019 demographic and disease trends out from 2021 to 2026.
-For any simulated population, the coverage rates for all regimens except Isatuximab will be held constant across the 5 years of the simulation; Isatuximab will start to be available to simulants as a second-line regimen and ramp up to 45% coverage by 2026 to simulate a business-as-usual treatment scenario.
+**Baseline** The baseline scenario will project GBD 2019 demographic and disease trends out from 2021 to 2025.
+For the US general population, registry population, and key sub-populations, the proportion of individuals receiving particular non-Isatuximab regimens (for example, PI, IMiD, etc.) will be held constant across the 5 years of the simulation.
+Isatuximab will be used as a second-line and later (i.e., second line, third line, fourth line, etc.) regimen and ramp up to *205% coverage by 2025 to simulate a business-as-usual treatment scenario.

+*205% coverage scale-up to be re-evaluated by Sanofi’s commercial team.

-**Alternative** Most aspects of the alternative scenario will be the same as the baseline scenario: it will project GBD 2019 demographic and disease trends out from 2021 to 2026 and apply the same coverage rates (or ramp up) for all regimens specified in the baseline.
-In contrast to the baseline scenario, Isatuximab in the alternative scenario will start to be available to simulants as a first-line regimen among all simulated population.
+**Alternative** Most aspects of the alternative scenario will be the same as the baseline scenario: it will project GBD 2019 demographic and disease trends out from 2021 to 2025 and apply the same coverage rates (or ramp up) for all regimens specified in the baseline.
+In contrast to the baseline scenario, the alternative scenario will simulate use of Isatuximab as first-line and later (i.e. first line, second line, third line, etc.) regimen among the US general population, registry population, and key-subpopulations.

 In the absence of data from Flatiron, we made following assumptions: